- Yuki Subs Guides has a master list of guides of all you need to know about anime encoding.

 4 with a small encode time penalty (~5%),

-16 is pretty much only useful for static images (BD Menu) as the encode penalty isn’t worth the saved space (1.6% smaller than
+16 is pretty much only useful for static images (BD Menu), and the encode penalty isn’t worth the saved space (<1% smaller than

 crf=20 episode (~200-400MB/ep), expect about a few MB savings per anime episode going from